Nail Psoriasis (cont.)

 Nail Psoriasis Symptoms and Signs

 Usually, people who have nail psoriasis also have skin symptoms, too.
-If someone has psoriasis of the nails but does not have skin symptoms, the condition may be difficult for a doctor to diagnose.
+If someone has psoriasis of the nails but does not have skin symptoms, the condition may be difficult for a doctor to diagnose, since the signs of psoriasis of the nails resemble those of fungal infection of the nails.
 It is important to inform the doctor if there is a family history of psoriasis.

 The nail area is made up of a nail plate, nail bed, hyponychium, nail matrix, nail folds, cuticle, anchoring portion, and ends of the finger bones.
 See each of these structures in images 1-2.